|

 Know when it’s too cold for outdoor walks

-When winter rolls in, and outdoor walks become less frequent, you must find creative ways to stimulate and engage your dog mentally.
-Indoor exercise and training offer great options.
+During wintertime, when outdoor walks are less frequent, you must find creative ways to stimulate and engage your dog mentally.
+Indoor exercise and training offer excellent options when it’s too cold or icy for short walks.

 Here are some practical tips to keep your furry friend entertained indoors: